 Oklahoma Heart Institute Sleep Care at Hillcrest Hospital Cushing is conveniently located on the first floor.
-Our program offers private consultations as well as home-like bedrooms.
+The program offers private consultations as well as home-like bedrooms.
 Sleep testing bedrooms are designed to be quiet and comfortable.
-Both bedrooms have televisions and all the comforts of your own bedroom or a nice hotel room.
-Patients are encouraged to bring their own pillow, pajamas or even a favorite teddy bear!
+Test bedrooms have televisions and all the comforts of your own bedroom or a nice hotel room.
+You are encouraged to bring your own pillow and pajamas.

-Periods of uninterrupted breathing during sleep.
-Often associated with loud snoring, snorting and gasping for breath.
-Sleep apnea can result in daytime sleepiness (leading to difficulties at work or even automobile accidents), memory and other intellectual difficulties, and depression.
-Sleep apnea can lead to worsening high blood pressure, and is associated with a higher incidence of heart attacks and strokes.
+Often associated with loud snoring, snorting and gasping for breath, these are periods of uninterrupted breathing during sleep.
+Sleep apnea can result in daytime sleepiness which can lead to difficulties at work, cause automobile accidents, memory and other intellectual difficulties and depression.
+Sleep apnea can lead to worsening high blood pressure and is associated with a higher incidence of heart attacks and strokes.

 Restless Legs Syndrome/Periodic Limb Movement Disorder

-Uncomfortable sensations in the legs near sleep time, leading to an irresistible need to move the legs and interference with falling asleep.
+Symptoms include uncomfortable sensations in the legs near sleep time, leading to an irresistible need to move the legs, resulting in interference with sleep.
 Legs and arms may move or jerk involuntarily during sleep.
-Patients may complain of excessive sleepiness or insomnia, or both.
+You may experience excessive sleepiness, insomnia, or both.